 Together, they nominated King for AFSCME’s Never Quit Service Award.

-According the Blann, King is “the heart and soul of this department.”
+According to Blann, King is “the heart and soul of this department.”

 Wright said King’s dedication to her clients and her co-workers goes far beyond what might appear on her job description.